Where the Law applies

 You'll need to contact the relevant parish to issue the vehicle with a notice to stop them from parking on your land.

 Accessing vehicle ownership details

 The parish will decide whether to provide you with this information.
-Your request may be refused if the parish doesn’t think the request for information will be used for its intended purpose.
+Your request may be refused if the parish does not think the request for information will be used for its intended purpose.

-If the Parish does decline your request they must instead serve a notice directly on the vehicle owner.
+If the parish declines your request they must instead serve a notice directly to the vehicle's owner.

 Place a notice in the Gazette

 If you cannot get in contact with the vehicle owner, you need to

 Once you have covered your costs any additional proceeds are payable within 1 year to the person the vehicle would have belonged to, if it was not sold or disposed of.

 If the proceeds have not been claimed within 1 year, it needs to be credited to the Government of Jersey.